Activated Charcoal For Food Poisoning

 Activated charcoal is most often used to help in emergency cases of poisoning or exposure of the body to toxins.
 It is also considered a very effective antidote during drug overdoses.

 Despite its advantages, activated charcoal is unable to absorb heavy metals, including iron, potassium and cyanide.
-Some believe that activated charcoal is also an extraordinary remedy for alcohol poisoning.
+It also does not work for alcohol poisoning.

 What is food poisoning?